 In this tutorial, you will learn how to get random times at specific intervals.
-Therefore, you need to get familiar with Excel functions RAND and FLOOR.
+Therefore, you need to get familiar with the Excel functions RAND and FLOOR.
 The idea is to populate a column with random values at specific intervals.
-The formula for doing this looks like:

 First, we will need to know how function RAND works.
 This is the function without input parameters, which returns random decimal number from the interval between 0 and 1.
 Every time you press enter, you will get a different value in the cell.
 The syntax is:

 Now we need to explain FLOOR function.
 The purpose of this function is to return a number down to the nearest specified multiple.
 Let’s look at the example of FLOOR function to explain it better.
 The syntax is:

 Figure 2.
 FLOOR function